franmer2/HelpForDP200/Readme.markdown

 ## Creating the Azure Data Factory pipeline

-The pipeline is quite simple for this example and will consist of the sequence of the following activities, while being based on input parameters (which is, by the way, one of the elements of the DataOps):
+The pipeline is quite simple for this example and will consist of the sequence of the following activities, while being based on input parameters (which is, by the way, one of the elements of DataOps):

 - Test the presence of the "demo_datasets" folder in the storage account
-- Deleting files from the raw area (demo_datasets) of the data lake
+- Delete files from the raw area (demo_datasets) of the data lake
 - Download log files (depending on user settings)
-- Invocation of an Azure Databricks notebook for data transformation and writing of results to another area of the data lake and in SQL Database.
+- Invoke an Azure Databricks notebook for data transformation and writing of results to another area of the data lake and in SQL Database.

 In the end, we will get a pipeline like the one shown below: